-- The date the Plan is terminated. - Your (the employee's) coverage ends. - The dependent enters any branch of the uniformed services. - The last day of the last coverage period for which you made a timely self-payment, if allowed to do so. - The last day of the month in which your dependent no longer meets the Plan's definition of a dependent (see page H-3).
+- The date the Plan is terminated. - Your (the employee's) coverage ends. - The dependent enters any branch of the uniformed services. - The last day of the month in which your dependent no longer meets the Plan's definition of a dependent (see page H-3).

 You may also ask the Fund to stop covering your dependent (or dependents).
-Contact the Fund at

-(833) 637-3519 for more information about how to stop covering a dependent, or how to re-enroll a dependent if you change your mind.
+Contact the Fund at (833) 637-3519 for more information about how to stop covering a dependent, or how to re-enroll a dependent if you change your mind.